Njuod/Road-segmentation/README.md

 ##### Njuod Alsudays
 ##### Supervised by: Dr. Joss Whittle
 Submitted on December 15, 2018

-Project Dissertation submitted to Swansea University in Partial Fulfilment for the Degree of Master of Science
+Project Dissertation submitted to Swansea University in Partial Fulfilment for the Degree of Master of Science.

 ---